delendum-xyz/valida-compiler/README.md

 # Valida Compiler

 ### Overview
-This repository contains the compiler for the [Valida zkVM](https://github.com/delendum-xyz/Valida), a STARK-based VM designed to efficiently prove the execution of programs written in conventional languages.
-A work-in-progress spec for the VM ISA is described in the GitHub issue [here](https://github.com/delendum-xyz/valida-compiler/issues/2).
-The code implementing the compiler can be found in the `llvm/lib/Target/Delendum` directory.
+This repository contains the compiler for the [Valida zkVM](https://github.com/valida-xyz/valida), a STARK-based VM designed to efficiently prove the execution of programs written in conventional languages.
+A work-in-progress spec for the VM ISA is described in the GitHub issue [here](https://github.com/valida-xyz/valida-compiler/issues/2).
+The code implementing the compiler can be found in the `llvm/lib/Target/Valida` directory.

 ### Building the compiler
 These are the steps to build the Valida backend compiler (`llc`), which translates LLVM IR to Valida Assembly:

 1. `mkdir build`
 2. `cd build`
-3. `cmake -G "Ninja" -DLLVM_TARGETS_TO_BUILD="" -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD="Delendum" ../llvm`
+3. `cmake -G "Ninja" -DLLVM_TARGETS_TO_BUILD="" -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD="Valida" ../llvm`
 4. `ninja llc`

 ### Compilation example